pnochisaki/young-inglewood/_content/pages/contact.md

 #### From the North

 Take Highway 29 South through Saint Helena to Inglewood Avenue.
-(First street on the right after passing Press Restaurant & Gary’s Marketplace).
+(First street on the right after passing Press Restaurant & Napa Valley Museum of Arts and Culture (The MAC)).
 Continue on Inglewood Ave for a half mile.
 We are on the left at 1919 Inglewood.

 ### THE CALL BOX